 On top of that, LLCs aren’t required to pay separate corporate income taxes.
 Instead, owners report profits and losses on their personal tax returns.
 In doing so, you avoid the double taxation that corporations incur (income taxed at both the corporate and personal levels), and make your tax filing season much simpler.

 If these sound like attributes that could benefit your business, then you might be ready to form an LLC of your own.

 When Should I Form an LLC?

 After all, you want to have limited liability protection in place before you run into any potential issues.
-Also, you can’t hire employees with a sole proprietorship or partnership, so if you plan on hiring anyone, you should absolutely form an LLC (or a corporation, etc.) before you take this step.
+And you can’t hire any employees if you run a sole proprietorship or general partnership, so if you plan on hiring, you should absolutely form an LLC (or a corporation, etc.) before bringing them aboard.

-In general, considering the fact that an LLC isn’t a terribly complicated or expensive business structure to form or maintain, it’s advisable to form an LLC before you really need it.
-In other words, if you foresee your business growing to the point where you’ll need the protections an LLC offers, you should probably form one before you actually reach that stage.
+Considering the fact that an LLC isn’t a terribly complicated or expensive business structure to form or maintain, we’d suggest being proactive and forming one before you really need it.
+You don’t want to be stuck in a situation where you need limited liability protection or need to suddenly change ownership but aren’t able.
+So, if you foresee your business growing to the point where you’ll need the protections an LLC offers, you should probably form one before you actually reach that stage.

 When Should I NOT Form an LLC?

 There are a couple competing schools of thought regarding the best time to form an LLC, and sometimes it isn’t really a necessary step at all.
 It might seem a bit pointless if you’re getting along just fine as a sole proprietor ― for example, if you’re a freelance writer working out of your home, you likely don’t have much liability at all, and you probably don’t need an LLC’s protections.